 It is required that parents reserve days and make advance payment for all programs by Friday for the following week of care.
-Emergency care is based on availability.
-Parents may pay by check, cash, money order or through K12 Payment Center online service.
+Parents may pay by check, cash, money order or online through K12 Payment Center online service.
 If paying by cash, please bring the correct amount.
 Change is not kept on site.